mantidproject/mantid/docs/source/techniques/ISISPowder-Polaris-v1.rst

 van_normalisation_method
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Indicates whether a relative or absoluate normalisation should be performed.
+Indicates whether a relative or absolute normalisation should be performed.
 The possible values are "Relative" and "Absolute".

 This parameter is optional.
-The default value when mode="Rietveld" is "Relative".
+The default value when :ref:`mode_polaris_isis-powder-diffraction-ref` ="Rietveld" is "Relative".
 The default value when mode="PDF" is "Absolute".

-If "Absolute" is selected then the measured intensity is multipled by the following additional factor:
+If "Absolute" is selected then the measured intensity is multipled by the following additional factor to give a differential cross section (which is based on equation 8 in [#Howe]_):

 .. math::